Château Léoville Barton: Vineyard

 Léoville Barton's 116 acre vineyard is located in the central part of the appellation along the Gironde river.
 The soil composition is mostly gravel with a subsoil of clay.
 The plantings are 72% Cabernet Sauvignon, 20% Merlot, and 8% Cabernet Franc with the vines averaging 30 years of age.

 Wine

 Two red wines are produced from the vineyards of Château Léoville Barton, an eponymous grand-vin, and a second wine called La Reserve de Léoville Barton which is produced from lots consisting of younger vines or lots deemed lacking the quality of the grand-vin.
 After a hand-picked harvest, fermentation takes place in temperature-controlled wood vats for two to three weeks before being transferred into oak barrels (50% of which are new) for aging before bottling.

 Green Spot Irish Whiskey

-In June 2015, the Chateau partnered with Irish Distillers Midleton Distillery and Dublin-based Wine and Whiskey Merchants Mitchell and Son to create a Bordeaux wine finished expression of the iconic Green Spot Single Pot Still Irish Whiskey.
+In June 2015, the Château partnered with Irish Distillers Midleton Distillery and Dublin-based Wine and Whiskey Merchants Mitchell and Son to create a Bordeaux wine finished expression of the iconic Green Spot Single Pot Still Irish Whiskey.